 The industry often references three common tips for managing reputational risk:

-Any organization is going to be subjected to incidents or events that will put their reputation on the line.
+Any organization is going to be subjected to incidents or events that will put its reputation on the line.
 When these incidents occur, it is extremely important to manage communications with both internal and external stakeholders.
 Mitigating reputational risk issues through effective crisis communication actions, including:

 With these pieces in place, it is easier for organizations to not only communicate effectively with all stakeholders but also have documented action plans which explain to the appropriate internal and external stakeholders that issues will be resolved.

 Having a crisis communication plan in place, and departments trained to manage incidents, are both steps in the right direction but it will mean nothing if organizations are not willing to “own” or acknowledge that incidents are actually occurring.
 Generally speaking, organizations do not have to do anything if there are internal reports of major reputational risk issues on the horizon.
 However, the organizations willing to disclose reports of internal issues to the general public or regulatory bodies proactively are more likely to succeed in managing their reputational risk.
 Why?
-Because it shows that they care, they’re transparent, and they’re acting in good faith through sound business judgment.
+Because it shows that they care, are transparent, and act in good faith through sound business judgment.

-To put it simply, a company is more prone to public scrutiny when they’re caught with their pants down.
+To put it simply, a company is more prone to public scrutiny when they’re caught with its pants down.
 Responding to allegations, conducting an investigation, and then devising a solution after an issue is made public makes you look unprepared.
 Protect reputational risk by owning up to a mistake and showing that you’re already prepared with a solution.
-Considering this, it is important for organizations to own any type of crisis so that they can manage it effectively, rather than allow third parties, such as regulatory bodies or the media, manage it for them.
+Considering this, it is important for organizations to own any type of crisis so that they can manage it effectively, rather than allow third parties, such as regulatory bodies or the media, to manage it for them.